Get insider access

 Differences Between Sizes And Variants

 The Apple AirPods Pro 2nd Gen come in 'White', and you can see our model's label here.
 You can also purchase this model with a carrying case that either has a Lightning or USB-C port.
-While we tested the model with the Lightning case, the USB-C variant includes a cable for charging up the case.
+While we tested the model with the Lightning case, the USB-C variant includes a cable to charge the case.
 It also supports MagSafe charging, which is handy if you want to go completely wireless.
 The buds themselves have an updated rating of IP54 for dust and water resistance, which is a slight change from the original model's IPX4 rating, which only certifies water resistance.

 If you encounter another variant of these headphones, please let us know in the forums, and we'll update our review.